-Tasmania, the ACT, The Northern Territory and South Australia have already banned single use plastic bags, and now we've heard from our sources in Government that the other states are deliberating about whether or not to follow their lead.
+Tasmania, the ACT, The Northern Territory and South Australia have already banned single use plastic bags and Queensland is introducing a ban in July 2018.

-We're making sure when they meet in a couple of weeks that the Ministers know there is huge community support for taking action on plastic bags.
+We're making sure when they meet that the NSW, Victorian and WA Ministers know there is huge community support for taking action on plastic bags.
 We've joined with 49 community and environment groups, representing thousands of members, to write an open letter demanding greater action.
 Add your name to the open letter today to let the ministers know you support a ban on plastic bags.

 There is increasing evidence that even though a small percentage of bags are littered and then broken up into smaller and smaller pieces – they have a devastating impact on the environment.
 This includes so called ‘biodegradable’ bags, which are just as dangerous in the marine environment.

 With the CSIRO Marine Debris Report 2014 estimating there are over 124 billion individual pieces of visible plastic littering the Australian coastline – and a large legacy of plastic from previous years becoming microplastic – action needs to be taken on multiple fronts.

 Plastic pollution is a major threat to wildlife.
 Globally it is estimated that 1 million sea birds and over 100,000 mammals die every year as a result of plastic ingestion or entanglement.
 Of great concern are the secondary microplastics derived from broken up bags and bottles.

 We estimate that some 180 million bags enter the Australian environment every year.

 Thanks to our partners who joined the open letter.